SPR has conducted many projects focused on issues involving or affecting

 - Evaluation of Logistics Ventures Youth Internship Program.

-This evaluation study examined the process and
+This evaluation examined the process and

 impact of this national training program in logistics and entrepreneurship.